section-engineering-education/engineering-education/content/articles/algorithmic-trading-bot-using-python/index.md

 6. #### **Implement the EveryMarketOpen method**

 First, we will determine the lookback length for our breakout.
-Within a utility of 30 days we will compare the current value today with the same value yesterday.
+Within a utility of 60 days we will compare the current value today with the same value yesterday.
 This will help determine the length of the lookback window.

-- Call the History function to get data for the last 31 days or you prefered number of days.
+- Call the History function to get data for the last 61 days(two months) or you prefered number of days.

   - This is where we use the numpy library to calculate the standard deviation for the two days.